Jason grabs cop in a scene from the film 'Friday The 13th Part VIII: Jason Takes Manhattan', 1989.

 25 iconic movies that are so bad they're good

-Movies are as varied as the taste of their viewers.
+Movies are as varied as the tastes of their viewers.
 Some horror flicks are truly terrifying, others campy.
 Some comedies generate deep belly laughs, while others leave viewers laughing at the film instead of along with it.

 Stacker researched these bad but beloved films and spotlighted a few that live on in horrible movie history.
 To make the list, the film had to score less than a 4.0 IMDb user rating with at least 5,000 votes or have a Metascore below 35.
 Keep reading for 25 movies that are so bad they're actually entertaining, listed from highest to lowest IMDb user rating.